Bring In the Outdoors

 Keep your florals lasting longer!
 Remember to start with a clean vase, fresh water that changes frequently, flower food packet or a quarter cup of clear soda (sugar based), and place in your frig overnight if possible.
 Avoid heat, direct sunlight, and drafts.

-Want to create long-lasting florals?
-Make a perfect dried flower: place in low water in a dry, cool, dark place.
+Want to create permanent florals?
+To make a perfect dried flower: place in low water in a dry, cool, dark place.
 As water evaporates, petals will dry.
 2-3 weeks to complete.

 EDITORS NOTE: *Varying parts reported toxic if ingested.
 We do not recommend near pets or small children.